 Despite the previous point, the fastest or most evident routes may not be the most fuel-efficient.
 If you drive 1,000 km on narrow and rough roads struggling with heavy traffic and speed limits, fuel consumption will go up due to low speed and frequent brakings.

-Proper route not only cuts miles driven, but also allows driving at a constant speed.
+A proper route not only cuts miles driven but also allows driving at a constant speed.

 “Driving at 70mph uses 9% more fuel than driving at 60mph, and 15% more than driving at 50mph.”(c) Driving Test Success